Passive solar buildings

 What is passive solar?

-You can buy homes off the shelf—prefabricated boxes that you put together like self-assembly IKEA furniture (indeed, IKEA has even started selling Boklok houses just like that).
+You can buy homes off the shelf—prefabricated boxes that you put together like self-assembly IKEA furniture.
 Prefabricated buildings are, by definition, identical and they look and work the same, whether you build them in Finland, Germany, Mali, or Japan.
 But a passive solar home is a completely different concept: key to the design is the idea that the house is geared to a very specific local climate (and a particular location within it).
 At its very simplest, that would mean lots of large, sun-facing windows (south-facing in the northern hemipshere, in somewhere like the UK or the United States, or north-facing in a southern-hemisphere country such as Australia).
 "Passive" solar means what it says: unlike solar panels and solar-thermal water heating, it uses no electrical or mechanical devices to move heat or light through the building.
 Instead, the building is designed to soak up, store, and distribute energy naturally.

 Passive solar buildings are meant to be environmentally friendly.
 There would be no point in designing a building that saved 75 percent of its winter heating costs if that same design led to a 300 percent increase in air conditioning expenses in summer.
 So an essential aspect of passive solar design is achieving year-round effectiveness.
 Typically, that means being able to screen intense, overhead sunlight (or otherwise reduce its effects) in the heat of summer.